If you are considering submitting an application to Otterbein University, there is no application fee, which means it is free to apply.

 Students admitted to Otterbein University have an average unweighted GPA of 3.7.

-Otterbein University does look at standardized tests scores during the admissions process.
+Otterbein University looks at standardized tests scores during the admissions process.

 Otterbein University is test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.